 Ask readers to consider and record answers to several Socratic questions to help challenge their irrational thoughts.

-- The Thinker’s Guide to Socratic Questioning – Richard Paul & Linda Elder (Amazon)
+The Thinker’s Guide to Socratic Questioning – Richard Paul and Linda Elder (Amazon)

-- Thinking Through Quality Questioning: Deepening Student Engagement – Elizabeth D. Sattes & Jackie A. Walsh (Amazon)
+Thinking Through Quality Questioning: Deepening Student Engagement – Elizabeth D. Sattes and Jackie A. Walsh (Amazon)

-- Techniques for Coaching and Mentoring – Natalie Lancer & David Clutterbuck & David Megginson (Amazon)
+Techniques for Coaching and Mentoring – Natalie Lancer, David Clutterbuck, and David Megginson (Amazon)

 A Take-Home Message

-Socratic questioning provides you with a potent method for examining ideas logically and determining their validity.
+Socratic questioning provides a potent method for examining ideas logically and determining their validity.

-Used successfully, in education or therapy, it challenges your (possibly incorrect) assumptions and misunderstandings, allowing you to revisit and revise what you think and say.
+Used successfully, it challenges (possibly incorrect) assumptions and misunderstandings, allowing you to revisit and revise what you think and say.

 However, like any tool, it is only as good as the person who uses it.